 i.
 Character and integrity; ii.
 Qualifications including professional qualifications, skills, knowledge and experience and diversity aspects under the Board Diversity Policy that are relevant to the Company's business and corporate strategy; iii.
 Any measurable objectives adopted for achieving diversity on the Board; iv.
-Requirement for the Board to have independent Directors in accordance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and whether the candidate would be considered independent with reference to the independence guidelines set out in the Listing Rules; v.
+Requirement for the Board to have independent Directors in accordance with the Listing Rules and whether the candidate would be considered independent with reference to the independence guidelines set out in the Listing Rules; v.
 Any potential contributions the candidate can bring to the Board in terms of qualifications, skills, experience, independence, gender and cultural diversity; vi.
 Willingness and ability to devote adequate time to discharge duties as a member of the Board and/or Board committee(s) of the Company; vii.
 Such other perspectives that are appropriate to the Company's business and succession plan and where applicable, may be adopted and/or amended by the Board and/or the Nomination Committee from time to time for nomination of directors and succession planning.